-Ms Choate was previously Partner and National Head of Tax and Revenue Piper Alderman; Founding Trustee, Remember the Holocaust Foundation; Treasurer, Board of Management - Beit Shalom Synagogue Adelaide; and a member of the Management Committee of Glenelg Community Hospital Inc.
+Ms Choate was previously Partner and National Head of Tax and Revenue Piper Alderman; Founding Trustee, Remember the Holocaust Foundation; and Treasurer, Board of Management - Beit Shalom Synagogue Adelaide.

 She is a corporate and commercial lawyer with over 30 years' experience in private practice in Australia specialising in Australian Tax and Revenue Law.
 Ms Choate is a Chartered Tax Adviser.